llahnoraa/haml-starter-kit/README.md

  * [Mou](http://mouapp.com) - the missing Markdown editor for web developers

 ### License
-Simple Haml is released under a [Creative Commons Attribution-Share Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+Haml Starter Kit is released under a [Creative Commons Attribution-Share Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
 This means you can copy, distribute, transmit and adapt the work to your own personal and commercial projects.